JetBrains/Qodana/topics/set-up-your-project.md

 Learn how you prepare your project for using %product%.
 </link-summary>

-Before running Qodana, you need to create a new [organization](cloud-organizations.topic) or [project](cloud-projects.topic) in [Qodana Cloud](https://qodana.cloud).
+Before running Qodana, you need to create a new [organization](cloud-organizations.topic) and [project](cloud-projects.topic) in [Qodana Cloud](https://qodana.cloud).
 This setup process will guide you through configuring your project for various [CI/CD pipelines](ci.md) and local execution using [Qodana CLI](https://github.com/JetBrains/qodana-cli) or
 [JetBrains IDEs](qodana-ide-plugin.md), and will generate a [project token](project-token.md) required by Qodana linters.
 Additionally,